Leave a Message

 Quick Summary

-• Buyers judge open-space lots emotionally before they analyze price
+• Buyers in Ladera Ranch judge open-space lots emotionally before they analyze price or square footage

-• Privacy and quiet matter more than size or view distance
+• Privacy and quiet matter more to buyers touring Oak Knoll, Terramor, and Flintridge than view distance or lot size

-• Positioning determines whether open space adds or subtracts value
+• How you position the lot determines whether open space adds $20,000 to $50,000 in perceived value or subtracts it

 Quick FAQs About Open-Space Lots in Ladera Ranch